 Pupil progress will be monitored on a termly basis in line with the SEN Code of Practice.

-SEN provision and interventions are recorded on a provision map.
-Pupils who require higher levels of support will have this information recorded on a SEND profile.
-These are updated by the class teacher and are monitored by the SENCO and Headteacher in termly Pupil Progress Meetings.
-These reflect information passed on by the SENCO at the beginning of an academic year and are adapted following assessments.
+SEN provision and interventions are recorded on a pupil's SEND Profile.
+These are updated by the class teacher and are monitored by the SENCO on a termly basis.

-These interventions are monitored and evaluated termly by the SENCO and information is fed back to the staff, parents and governors.
-This helps to identify whether provision is effective.
+SEN provision and interventions are monitored and evaluated termly by the Class Teacher and SENCO.
+This helps to identify whether provision is effective, evaluate progress and plan next steps.

-The SENCO analyses data on Target Tracker to monitor attainment and progress of SEN pupils.
+The SENCO analyses data on the school assessment system to monitor attainment and progress of SEN pupils.
 This is used to identify main areas of need and plan next steps for support that is needed.